kylesnap/ernest/tests/testthat/_snaps/unif_cube.md

       No. Dimensions: Uninitialized
       No. Calls Since Update: 0

-# propose.unif_cube proposes a single new point
+# propose.unif_cube: proposes a single new point

     Code
       uniform